bluejayA/substation/docs/architecture/modular-ecosystem.md

 ## Introduction

-The Substation TUI has evolved from a monolithic architecture to a sophisticated modular ecosystem, transforming how OpenStack services are integrated and managed.
-This architectural shift brings significant benefits:

-- **Isolated Responsibilities**: Each OpenStack service is encapsulated in its own module with clear boundaries
-- **Dynamic Loading**: Modules can be enabled/disabled at runtime based on cloud capabilities
-- **Dependency Management**: Automatic resolution and validation of inter-module dependencies
-- **Performance Optimization**: Lazy loading and resource pooling reduce memory footprint
-- **Maintainability**: Independent module development and testing cycles
-- **Extensibility**: New OpenStack services can be added without core modifications
+When we started building Substation, we made a classic mistake: we built a monolith.
+Everything lived in one giant TUI class, service-specific logic was scattered everywhere, and adding support for a new OpenStack service meant touching dozens of files.
+It worked, but it was a maintenance nightmare.

+The modular ecosystem we built to replace that mess transforms how OpenStack services integrate into Substation.
+Each service lives in its own module with clear boundaries, modules can be enabled or disabled at runtime based on what your cloud actually supports, dependencies get resolved automatically, and everything loads lazily to keep memory usage reasonable.
+The result is a system where adding support for a new OpenStack service takes an afternoon instead of a week, and modules can be developed and tested independently.

+This document explains how the modular architecture works, why we made the design choices we did, and how to extend it when you need to add new services.

 ## Core Architecture

 ### The Module System

-At the heart of the modular ecosystem is the `OpenStackModule` protocol, which defines the contract between modules and the TUI system:
+The module system centers on the `OpenStackModule` protocol, which defines the contract between modules and the TUI system.
+Every module must identify itself with a unique identifier and version, declare its dependencies on other modules, implement lifecycle hooks for configuration and cleanup, register its views and handlers, expose a configuration schema, and optionally provide navigation integration.

+Here's the protocol definition.
+The `@MainActor` isolation ensures all module operations run on the main thread, which simplifies state management and prevents the kind of threading bugs that plague concurrent systems.
+The required properties and methods cover everything from basic identification to complex lifecycle management.

 ```swift
 @MainActor